This is from my original site, will divide it into several pages here in order to be able to include a pic. After all, they're funny. :)

 New saying: I like my reality, stop trying to change my mind. :)

 [I dedicate this joke to New age and religious fanatics who tried to convert me as well as psychoanalyze me with such idioms.
-The reality is, it is they who did not like who I am: a Hare Krishna devotee with zero interest in psychobabble. :) I'm not against therapy, simply no one should "play" therapist.
+The reality is, it is they who did not like who I am: a Hare Krishna devotee with zero interest in psychobabble. :) I'm not against therapy, even feel it can be helpful for a period of time.
+Simply, no one should "play" therapist.
 And others in need of it, please go to a college educated, qualified licensed therapist who also has a good success record, and not offensive to Krishna Consciousness.]

 Q) What makes God laugh?